viamrobotics/docs/README.md

 3. Create a new branch for your changes: ```git switch -c my-new-feature```
 4. Edit some docs...
 5. Commit your changes: ```git commit -am 'Add some feature'```
-6. Make sure your local branch is still up to date with the official repo: ```git pull upstream main```
+6. Make sure your local branch is still up-to-date with the official repo: ```git pull upstream main```
 7. Push to the branch: ````git push origin my-new-feature````
 8. Submit a pull request :D